francoisschwarzentruber/abcd/README.md

 # ABCD - 🎵 The Markdown Notation for Music 🎵

-A super simple textual language to represent **music scores**.
+A super simple textual language, called ABCD, to represent **music scores**.
+This repository also comes with an **music score editor** for that language.
 The aim is to be natural to use like **markdown** for writing documents.
 The positions of the musical elements in the text is close to their real positions in the score.
-Technically, this repository provides a program, that preprocesses the file to produce an ABC string, and then produces the output with the library abc.js.
+It makes easy to add instruments, change keys, add voices, add lyrics.
+Its main feature is **rhythm inference**: you do not need to tediously specify the duration of each note; the system tries to guess the most natural rhythm from the specification.
 The name ABCD is a hint to the abc notation.
-This repository also comes with an **music score editor**.

 Try it here: https://francoisschwarzentruber.github.io/abcd/